What are Dividend Aristocrats?

 Advantage: High dividends.
 However, a company is not obliged to pay a dividend (no interest).
 Therefore, you may not receive this return in the future, as the dividend may be canceled or reduced.

 Caution: A high dividend yield does not always indicate an attractive investment.
-A high dividend yield is often linked to a sharp fall in the share price.
+A high dividend yield is often linked to a sharp fall in the stock price.
 This in turn is often the result of poor future prospects for the company.

 Tip: To get a better idea of the dividend yield, you should consider at least two periods: the current period and the average of the last 5 years.